Xeozim/advent_of_code_2023/README.md

 Well that's frustrating, the new tests pass and we get the right answer for the example, but not the real input apparently!

+Looking at the hand rankings, hands with jokers at the start are consistently ranked very low, which doesn't make sense.
+The lowest rank hand has two jokers in!

+The logic adjustment for calculating hand type was too simple, for trips and pairs it's not enough to just include the jokers against everything, because then we end up double counting.
+Need to count the pairs and triplets as normal then include the jokers when we're working out if a hand is a full house / three of a kind / two pair / one pair.
+We can ignore the case where there are three or four jokers, because that will give us a five of a kind, but we do need to check some other cases such as a pair of jokers making a three-of-a-kind.